AnilOsmanTur/anilosmantur.github.io/README.md

 ## Welcome to My Personal Blog

-I'm a computer engineering master student in Ankara University.
-I mostly focused on Deeplearning and Computer vision area in my studies of master.
+I'm a Computer Engineering Master's student at Ankara University.
+I mostly focused on Deeplearning and Computer vision areas.

 ### Contact